w3woody/OCTools/Docs/OCLex.md

 ##### Optional rules

-A rule may be made optional by adding the \<TOKEN\> prefix, with TOKEN as one of the states previously declared in the %state declaration section.
-If <TOKEN> is added, then the rule is only executed if the TOKEN state is true.
+A rule may be made optional by adding the \<START\> prefix, with START as one of the states previously declared in the %start declaration section.
+If <START> is added, then the rule is only executed if the START state is true.

-A rule state may be activated by adding the code `BEGIN TOKEN;`--this is translated to code which sets the state associated with *TOKEN*.
+A rule state may be activated by adding the code `BEGIN START;`--this is translated to code which sets the state associated with *START*.
 If the statement `BEGIN 0;` is found, all states are cleared.
-The code `END TOKEN;` is used to clear the specific state associated with *TOKEN*.
+The code `END START;` is used to clear the specific state associated with *START*.

 ##### Token Values associated with Rules